tbm/homepage/pages/debian/kirkwood/openrd/uboot-upgrade.md

 * [OpenRD-Client](http://archive.debian.org/debian/dists/stretch/main/installer-armel/current/images/kirkwood/u-boot/openrd-client/u-boot.kwb)
 * [OpenRD-Ultimate](http://archive.debian.org/debian/dists/stretch/main/installer-armel/current/images/kirkwood/u-boot/openrd-ultimate/u-boot.kwb)

+Note that the latest Debian release that provided u-boot images for OpenRD was Debian 9 (stretch).

 You have to complete three steps in order to install the new U-Boot.
 First, you have to load the new U-Boot to your plug computer, either via USB or TFTP: